A direct flight is about 5 hours.

 Trinidad’s culture is a fusion of Indian, African and European influences.
 Your menus will be filled with curries, rice, meats, fish, fresh fruits and vegetables.
 There are plenty of choices for vegans and meat lovers alike!

-You can use your cell phone there; it will most likely work either on the Digicel or the B-Mobile networks.
+You can use your cell phone there; it will work either on the Digicel or the B-Mobile networks.

-**Travel Tip** Contact your cell phone provider and add international roaming/texting to your phone for the duration of your trip.
+**Travel Tip** Contact your cell phone provider to unlock your phone so you can add an international simcard.
+You may also add international roaming/texting to your phone for the duration of your trip.
 This is one cost effective way of staying connected to loved ones back home.
 Alternatively, you can buy a cell phone right in the airport when you land!
 They are cheap and durable.
 It’s not required, but it is a good idea for us to have a way to get into contact with each other.